Steering and manoeuvring

 • keep your feet on the footrests: trying to put your feet on the ground could upset your balance.

-Engine braking can be useful when you’re riding in slippery conditions because the motorbike is less likely to skid under engine braking than when using the brakes.
+Engine braking can be useful when you’re riding in slippery conditions because the motorcycle is less likely to skid under engine braking than when using the brakes.

 Conditions

-The weather, road surface and traffic conditions have a much bigger effect on the safety of a motorbike than on a car because
+The weather, road surface and traffic conditions have a much bigger effect on the safety of a motorcycle than on a car because

 • as a rider, you have little protection from the weather

-• motorbikes are less stable than cars as they only have 2 wheels in contact with the ground.
+• motorcycles are less stable than cars as they only have 2 wheels in contact with the ground.

 So, it’s very important to think about the conditions you’re going to be riding in before you start your journey.